AvePoint/cloud-api/docs/elements/general/tenant/get-avpt-products-overview-type.md

 # Retrieve AvePoint Product Overview

-Use this API to retrieve the purchased user seats for AvePoint products of the customer.
+Use this API to retrieve the number of purchased user seats for AvePoint products of the customer.

  ## Permission